 16. We’ve Got The Food

 No matter what type of food you might love, we’ve got it.
 Craving Ethiopian?
 No problem.
-Need some Korean barbecue?
-We have that too.
-We’ve got all the usual chains and pizza joints (New York, Detroit, Chicago and beyond), as well as tons of great Mexican, Italian, Japanese, Thai and Chinese food.
+We’ve got all the usual chains and pizza joints (New York, Detroit, Chicago, and beyond), as well as tons of great Mexican, Italian, Japanese, Thai, and Chinese food.
 Whether you want some poke or the world’s most outrageous Bloody Mary, you can find it in Las Vegas, and we don’t just mean on The Strip, but of course, that’s not really in Las Vegas, but we digress.

 17. We’re Friendly